-This manual describes how to configure the user interface of SL1 to display information from external systems.
+This manual describes how to user the user interface of SL1 to display information from external systems.
 You can do this with:

-- Custom Navigation Bars
+- custom Navigation Bars

-- Custom Navigation Tabs
+- custom Navigation Tabs

 - Top-N and Context iFrame widgets

+- Embedded pages

 - Proxied Web Services

-Additionally, this manual describes how to embed pages from the user interface of SL1 in an external application.
 Each of these methods is described in this manual.